SAP-F-2025/sap-fe-ant/SECURE ASSESSMENT PLATFORM.md

 The project not only builds an examination system but also applies advanced technologies such as artificial intelligence, facial recognition, behavioral monitoring, and microservices architecture, aiming to optimize testing processes, enhance user experience, and improve operational efficiency.
 The system also brings practical value to both test-takers and educators, such as saving time and resources, ensuring fairness through automated proctoring, personalizing assessment experiences, supporting scalability for up to 10,000 concurrent users, and enabling remote testing capabilities that eliminate geographical barriers while maintaining rigorous academic standards.

 ### **1.1.2.
 Project’s scope** {#1.1.2.-project’s-scope}

+This project focuses on the design and development of a **Secure Assessment Platform** that enables online examinations with improved integrity, scalability, and system reliability.
+The system is developed as a web-based platform using a microservice-oriented architecture and modern deployment technologies.

+#### **1.1.2.1.
+In-Scope**

+The scope of the project includes:

+- **Frontend application**
+   A web-based user interface that allows candidates to participate in online assessments, navigate exam content, and submit results.
+The frontend also supports client-side processing for assessment monitoring features.
+- **Backend services**
+   A set of backend microservices responsible for assessment logic, session management, data processing, and communication with the frontend through RESTful APIs.
+- **Assessment integrity features**
+   Basic mechanisms to support assessment integrity, such as event tracking and proctoring-related analysis, implemented to demonstrate secure assessment concepts.
+- **Data management**
+   Persistent data storage using a relational database (PostgreSQL) and support for real-time or transient data processing using in-memory or streaming components (e.g., Redis).
+- **System deployment and containerization**
+   Packaging of frontend and backend components into Docker container images with versioned tags.
+The system supports local deployment using Docker Compose and production-style deployment using Kubernetes to ensure consistency and reproducibility across environments.
+- **System documentation and design**
+   Preparation of architectural, UML, and deployment diagrams, along with database design documentation to describe system structure and behavior.

+#### **1.1.2.2.
+Out of Scope and Limitations**

+This project does not aim to deliver a full commercial-grade proctoring solution.
+Advanced AI-based cheating detection, legal or regulatory compliance, large-scale performance testing, and integration with external learning management systems are outside the project scope.
+The system is developed as an academic prototype, emphasizing design clarity, functional correctness, and deployment practices rather than production-scale optimization.

 ### **1.1.3.
 Core Problems to be solved** {#1.1.3.-core-problems-to-be-solved}